 Social Innovation Community (SIC) is a Horizon 2020 Programme funded project, and run by a consortium of 12 leading organisations across Europe.
-SIC will run from February 2016- 2019.
+SIC ran from February 2016- 2019.

 Organised around ‘social innovation networks’, SIC will strengthen, connect and grow existing social innovation communities - including public sector innovation, digital social innovation, intermediaries, social economy actors and more.